gorhill/uBlock/README.md

 Cosmetic filters ("element hiding") are supported.

 There is nothing more to it.
-But it does what popular blockers out there do, at a fraction of CPU and memory usage.
+But it does what popular blockers out there do, at a fraction of CPU and memory usage for the same blocking power.

 Free.
 Open source.
 No donations sought.
 For users by users.